 Management of MSA is about working with the patient, and their carer, to alleviate the problems associated with each symptom; and so improve the quality of life.
+The GP is crucial in maintaining an overview to balance management options of new symptoms against the other co-morbidities the person has and medication they are on.

 The GP can:

 - Help the MSA patient understand that MSA is a palliative condition.
-That: - It is incurable - It is a deteriorating and progressive condition - It has an unpredictable end of life - Conduct a regular patient review at practice meetings and consider adding to palliative register or Gold Standards Framework. - Provide a named GP within the practice, where possible, or mark the patient's computer record with appropriate disease Read Code. - Investigate, treat and manage any new problems as would be done for someone without a diagnosis of MSA.
-Although MSA is not treatable in itself, each symptom can be managed to an extent. - Liaise with the specialist team and palliative care services for advice and management of symptoms - Provide prompt treatment of probable infections, particularly urinary and chest infections. - Infections and stress will cause all MSA symptoms to worsen rapidly - People with MSA will often not have a raised temperature if they have an infection - Prescribe urinary multistix for home testing if regular urine infections occur or consider long-term prophylactic antibiotics or rescue packs for the person's home - Support for the carer - A carer-friendly policy within the practice will help. - Caring for someone with MSA will become a 24-hour nursing care role - Carers can become exhausted and suffer burnout. - Regular respite is essential to allow the carer to continue in this role. - Medication some symptoms may be suitable for management by medication - Most antiemetic drugs should be avoided as anti-sickness medications can interfere with Parkinson medications, an exception being domperidone.

-- Similarly, some antidepressants are contra-indicated with Parkinson's medications (see separate medication information sheet). - Specialist teams can be contacted for advice and support, please contact the MSA Trust at any time if you have any questions or concerns
+That: - It is incurable - It is a deteriorating and progressive condition - It has an unpredictable end of life - Encourage and facilitate person with MSA to have ACP discussions. - Ensuring MSA is put on the death certificate - Conduct a regular patient review at practice meetings and consider adding person with MSA to palliative register or Gold Standards Framework.

+- Provide a named GP within the practice, where possible, or mark the patient's computer record with appropriate disease Read Code.
+Investigate, treat and manage any new problems as would be done for someone without a diagnosis of MSA.
+Although MSA is not treatable in itself, each symptom can be managed to an extent. - Liaise with the specialist team and palliative care services for advice and management of symptoms - Provide prompt treatment of probable infections, particularly urinary and chest infections. - Infections and stress will cause all MSA symptoms to worsen rapidly - People with MSA do not always have a raised temperature if they have an infection. - Prescribe urinary multistix for home testing if regular urine infections occur or consider long-term prophylactic antibiotics or rescue packs for the person's home - Support for the carer - A carer-friendly policy within the practice will help. - o Caring for someone with MSA will become a 24-hour nursing care role - Carers can become exhausted and suffer burnout. - Regular respite is essential to allow the carer to continue in this role. - Medication some symptoms may be suitable for management by medication - Most antiemetic drugs should be avoided as anti-sickness medications can interfere with Parkinson medications, an exception being domperidone. - Similarly, some antidepressants are contra-indicated with Parkinson's medications (see separate medication information sheet). - Specialist teams can be contacted for advice and support, please contact the MSA Trust Health Care Specialists at any time if you have any questions or concerns.